5 Simple Tips to Prevent Employee Stress and Burnout - HRDQ

 • Offering flexible work-from-home hours may benefit some employees, but those who are "essential" and cannot work from home gain no benefit, and those who already work remotely gain nothing.

-• Offering extended family leave benefits people with families, but does not benefit those without families.
+• Offering extended family leave benefits people with families, but does not benefit those without.

-Take the time to discuss the unique needs of each employee with them, and offer them flexible support to handle whatever challenges they need to handle.
+Take the time to discuss the unique needs of each employee with them and offer flexible support to help them handle whatever challenges they face.
 Whether it's a raise, time off, flexible hours, a childcare stipend, or something else, you should be able to provide it to lighten the load.

 3: Invest in Stress Reduction Training

-An unfortunate reality is that many people who experience stress compounding on a daily basis do so not because they are "weak" or because their stress is excessive, but because they do not know how to handle it.
-Thus, a good option for a business is to invest in training for stress management.
+An unfortunate reality is that many people who experience stress compounding daily do so not because they are "weak" or because their stress is excessive, but because they do not know how to handle it.
+Thus, a good option for a business is to invest in stress management training.

-Stress can never fully get eliminated.
-No matter what, there will always be events and aggravations that lead to stress in your employees.
+Stress can never be entirely eliminated.
+No matter what, there will always be events and aggravations that cause stress among your employees.
 Moreover, these stress triggers will vary from person to person.
-Some people may be aggravated by disruptions, some by noises or phone calls, some by time pressure.
+Disruptions may aggravate some people, some by noises or phone calls, some by time pressure.
 A huge part of stress management is learning to recognize precisely what is causing stress in the first place.

 First Aid For Stress

 Our First Aid for Stress Activity Collection is one such example of training you can invest in for your business.
-This is a training product that includes 34 different activities, guided and designed to raise awareness and mindfulness of stress triggers and events.
-The first aid kit includes an in-depth description of stress management techniques, as well as options for avoiding, reducing, or coping with stressors.
-Each activity is accompanied by a detailed explanation of the purpose it serves.
-The library as a whole can be used to help promote more mindfulness, less stress, and a healthier lifestyle amongst your employees.
+This training product includes 34 activities, guided and designed to raise awareness and mindfulness of stress triggers and events.
+The first aid kit includes an in-depth description of stress management techniques, along with options for avoiding, reducing, or coping with stressors.
+A detailed explanation of its purpose accompanies each activity.
+The library as a whole can help promote mindfulness, reduce stress, and foster a healthier lifestyle amongst your employees.

 4: Promote Awareness of Conflict Reactions

-Another of the most prominent sources of stress in the workplace is conflict.
-Conflict can crop up in many forms.
+Another prominent source of workplace stress is conflict.
+Conflict can take many forms.
 Perhaps the most common is an interpersonal conflict between employees.
-Whether two employees don't like each other, communicate in different ways that each interprets as disrespectful, or compete with one another in a mean-spirited way, these kinds of conflicts ratchet up the stress for them and those around them.
+Whether two employees don't like each other, communicate in ways each interprets as disrespectful, or compete in a mean-spirited way, these kinds of conflicts ratchet up the stress for them and those around them.
 Not only do these employees have higher stress levels, but everyone who has to work with them, their managers, their reports, and everyone around them is affected as well.

 Conflict can also arise with outside entities.
-Partners, vendors, and customers are not always on the same page, and sometimes communication breaks down.
-It's easy to shift blame, induce conflict, or find problems where no problems exist.
+Partners, vendors, and customers are not always on the same page, and communication can break down.
+It's easy to shift blame, create conflict, or find problems where none exist.

 Another excellent form of stress reduction and training that an employer can implement is conflict-avoidance and awareness.
-Different people, when faced with conflict, react in different ways.
+Different people react to conflict in various ways.
 Some get angry and yell, some fight, some shut down and simmer, plotting revenge, and some turn submissive.
 All of these can increase stress in unique ways.

 Workplace Conflict Resolving

-The Conflict Style Assessment and Training Workshop is a potent training inventory for precisely these kinds of situations.
-It is a test and training module that helps individuals learn their reaction to conflict, how that reaction may be unhealthy, and how they can adapt to a healthier and more successful means of avoiding conflict.
+The Conflict Strategies Inventory assessment and training workshop is a potent training inventory for precisely these kinds of situations.
+It is a test-and-training module that helps individuals learn how they respond to conflict, how that response may be unhealthy, and how they can adopt healthier, more successful ways to avoid conflict.

-Each form of conflict strategy – integration, compromise, competition, smoothing, and avoidance – has healthy and unhealthy ways of using it to handle conflict in the workplace.
-This training module helps identify which proclivity your employees have and how to leverage it positively.
+Each conflict strategy – integration, compromise, competition, smoothing, and avoidance – has both healthy and unhealthy ways of using it to handle workplace conflict.
+This training module helps identify the proclivities of your employees and how to leverage them positively.

 5: Find Meaning in Work

-Perhaps one of the most overlooked forms of stress in the workplace is the stress of feeling impotent, worthless, and meaningless.
+One of the most overlooked forms of workplace stress is feeling impotent, worthless, and meaningless.

 Many employees, particularly those working for larger businesses, may feel as though they are spinning their wheels.
 Do any of these sound familiar?